tpatki/resource_module_strawman/README.md

 ### Example GRUG Files
-Example GRUG files can be found in `conf/` directory. `medium-1subsystem-coarse.graphml` shows how one can model a resource graph in a highly coarse manner with no additional subsystem-based organization. `mini-5subsystems-fine.graphml` shows one way to model a fairly complex resource graph with five distinct subsystems to support the matchers of various types.
+Example GRUG files can be found in `conf/` directory.
+`medium-1subsystem-coarse.graphml` shows how one can model a resource graph in a highly coarse manner with no additional subsystem-based organization. `mini-5subsystems-fine.graphml` shows one way to model a fairly complex resource graph with five distinct subsystems to support the matchers of various types.

 ### GRUG Visualizer
-`genspec-graphml2dot` utility can be used to generate a GraphViz dot file that can render the recipe graph.
+`grug2dot` utility can be used to generate a GraphViz dot file that can render the recipe graph.
 The dot file can be converted into svg format by typing in `dot -Tsvg output.dot -o output.svg`:

 ```
-Usage: genspec-graphml2dot <genspec>.graphml
+Usage: grug2dot <genspec>.graphml
-    Convert a resource-graph generator spec (<genspec>.graphml)
+    Convert a GRUG resource-graph generator spec (<genspec>.graphml)
     to AT&T GraphViz format (<genspec>.dot).
 The output
     file only contains the basic information unless --more is given.